rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ## Verify delivery guarantee-2d Consumer receives a Poison message

 A *Poison message* is a message that the consumer will never be able to process.
-Common cases are that the consumer is not able to parse the message due to schema conflicts, or the message carries invalid data.
+Common cases are:
+- badly formed message, e.g. missing required header, or missing required body
+- unable to parse content, e.g. badly formed json or xml payload
+- missing schema and/or schema incompatibility, e.g. avro schema reader cannot parse avro payload
+- validation errors, e.g. invalid date format, field value out of range

+A consumer should detect *poison message* and reject it immediately rather than retrying it.
+However, if we do not configure our application to do it at least SCS will limit the number of retries (by default to 3).

-:warning: As we already know, SCS limits the number of retries otherwise it could crash all consumer instances, and consume lots of network bandwidth and cpu in the broker.
+:warning: Be careful changing the default SCS's configuration (e.g. `requeueRejected: true`, `maxAttepmts`) otherwise we could crash all consumer instances, or worse, consume lots of network bandwidth and cpu in the broker.

-### :x: All consumers without a dlq lose the message
+### :x: All consumers without a DLQ lose the message

 :warning: After retrying a number of times, the message is rejected and the broker drops it.